JMGama/Money-Analyser/README.md

 -   Bill of **$50** mxn
 -   Bill of **$20** mxn

+_Remember it's only a prototype (need more time to make it better, feel free to contribute.)_

 ## IBM Resources used :inbox_tray:

 -   Cloud Foundry for Python
 -   Watson Visual Recognition
 -   Watson Text To Speech

+_Remember it's only a prototype (need more time to make it better, feel free to contribute.)_

 ## Powered by :fuelpump: